ubikasec/ubika-waap-extra/use-cases/Security/Cross-Site Request Forgery protection/README.md

 *   Avoid using HTTP GET method to perform actions or sent data.
 This technique will naturally eliminate simple attacks based on images but will let attacks using JavaScript, since they are capable of launching HTTP POST requests very easily.
 *   Use validity tokens in forms.
 Ensure that a posted form is accepted only if it has been produced a few minutes earlier; the validity token serves as proof.
 Hence it must be sent as a parameter and verified on the server-side.
 *   Verify the Referer in sensitive pages.
-*   Implement the R&S WAF "SWF - CSRF Protection" and "SWF - Add SameSite in Set-Cookies" node.
+*   Implement the R&S WAF "SWF - CSRF Protection" and "SWF - Secure Cookies" node.